How Bon Jovi Fashioned the Career-Making ‘Slippery When Wet’

 It also didn't hurt that the band was ridiculously photogenic at a time when heavy rotation on MTV was essentially a prerequisite to making a top-selling album — a "group of faces," as some press outlets derisively referred to them.
 With Jon's carefully tousled mane out in front and a series of videos designed to get their live energy across, they played shamelessly to the boys and girls in their target demographic and scored a direct hit.

-Ultimately, while Slippery When Wet would go down as merely the first in a still-continuing string of chart-topping albums by the band, it also impacted in a way that few rock releases ever have, achieving diamond certification (for more than 10 million copies sold) and serving as a rock touchstone for a generation of listeners.
+Ultimately, Slippery When Wet would go down as merely the first in a still-continuing string of chart-topping albums by the band.
+But it also impacted in a way that few rock releases ever have, achieving diamond certification (for more than 10 million copies sold) and serving as a rock touchstone for a generation of listeners.
 By its own admission, trying to follow it up nearly destroyed the band — but looking back, Jon wouldn't change a thing.